junguler/_dork-word-play/README.md

 ```
 for h in {30..360..30} ; for i in 21 22 23 24 25 26 27 28 29 2A 2B 2C 2D 2E 2F 3A 3B 3C 3D 3E 3F 40 5B 5C 5D 5E 60 7B 7C 7D 7E ; do mkdir output2 ; ffmpeg -i $i.jpg -vf hue=h=$h output2/$h-$i.jpg ; done
 ```
-because we only want speciall characters and don't need duplicates we specially named every output file we need, we also made a new output2 folder to keep things orginized, cd into the folder like before, now lets convert them to animated gifs
+because we only want specially characters and don't need duplicates we specially named every output file we need, we also made a new output2 folder to keep things organized, cd into the folder like before, now lets convert them to animated gifs
 ```
 for m in 21 22 23 24 25 26 27 28 29 2A 2B 2C 2D 2E 2F 3A 3B 3C 3D 3E 3F 40 5B 5C 5D 5E 60 7B 7C 7D 7E ; do convert $(ls -v *-$m.jpg) $m.gif ; done
 ```